casbin/lua-casbin/Setup-OpenResty.md

 **NOTE**: If you use `yum` you could use `pcre` and `pcre-devel` for PCRE.

-### Install LuaRocks modules
+### Install Casbin

-Run these commands to install the LuaRocks modules dependencies:
+Run this command to install the latest released Casbin version(currently v1.11.0):
 ```
-sudo /usr/local/openresty/luajit/bin/luarocks install lualogging
-sudo /usr/local/openresty/luajit/bin/luarocks install lrexlib-pcre
-sudo /usr/local/openresty/luajit/bin/luarocks install luaposix
+sudo /usr/local/openresty/luajit/bin/luarocks install https://raw.githubusercontent.com/casbin/lua-casbin/master/casbin-1.11.0-1.rockspec
 ```

 **NOTE**: Here too the LuaRocks has its executable at `/usr/local/openresty/luajit/bin/luarocks`, if you have it installed somewhere else for OpenResty replace with that instead.

 ## Using Lua-Casbin

-Since the project isn't a LuaRocks/OPM module yet, you need to clone it to use it.

-**NOTE**: You may need to add the `nginx` command to your path by adding `export PATH="/usr/local/openresty/nginx/sbin/:$PATH"` to your `.bashrc` or similar file.
-You can create a lua module for OpenResty applications as shown [here](https://blog.openresty.com/en/or-lua-module/) or add it to your existing lua module by following these steps:
+You can create a lua module for OpenResty applications as shown [here](https://blog.openresty.com/en/or-lua-module/) or add it to your existing lua module:

-- In your module, clone the Lua Casbin repo at the top level (`/`) of your application (along with the `conf` directory) with `git clone https://github.com/casbin/lua-casbin.git`.
-- In your module's `conf/nginx.conf` file append the `lua_package_path` with `$prefix/lua-casbin/?.lua;` so that it becomes something like this: `lua_package_path "$prefix/lua/?.lua;$prefix/lua-casbin/?.lua;;";`.
-- In the file where you want to use Casbin, use `local Enforcer = require("src/main/Enforcer")` inside the `content_by_lua_block`.
+- In the file where you want to use Casbin, use `local Enforcer = require("casbin")` inside the `content_by_lua_block`.
 Here is a sample describing usage for basic model/policy and ABAC model/policy:

 **Basic model/policy example (nginx.conf file)**
 ```